 Pololu Dual MC33926 Motor Driver for Raspberry Pi (Partial Kit)

-This add-on board enables a Raspberry Pi B+, Pi A+, Pi 2 or Pi 3 to drive a pair of brushed DC motors.
+This add-on board enables a compatible Raspberry Pi (Model B+ or newer), including the Pi 3 Model B+ and Model A+, to drive a pair of brushed DC motors.
 Its dual MC33926 motor drivers operate from 5 V to 28 V and can deliver a continuous 3 A (5 A peak) per motor.
 The default pin mappings make it easy to get started using our provided software, but the board also exposes most of the driver chips’ I/O pins for more specialized applications.
 This version ships as a partial kit; all surface-mount components are installed, but the included through-hole connectors are not soldered in.

 The board’s default configuration uses six GPIO pins to control the motor drivers, making use of the Raspberry Pi’s hardware PWM outputs, and it uses two additional pins to read status outputs from the drivers.
 However, the pin mappings can be customized if the defaults are not convenient, and other control inputs and outputs of the MC33926 ICs are accessible on the board for more advanced applications.

 We also have a similar dual MC33926 shield for Arduinos and Arduino-compatible boards and basic single and dual MC33926 carriers for those using a different controller or with tighter space constraints.
-For a smaller, lower power, and lower cost alternative, consider the DRV8835 Dual Motor Driver for Raspberry Pi.
+For a smaller, lower power, and lower cost alternatives, consider the dual MAX14870 motor driver for Raspberry Pi or DRV8835 dual motor driver for Raspberry Pi.

 - Wide operating voltage range: 5 V to 28 V